lxh-123/VOCSeg/README.md

 VOCSeg performs segmentation of voc2012 by utilizing an FCN based model.

-VOCSeg model is cloned from [KittiSeg model](https://github.com/MarvinTeichmann/KittiSeg.git)
+VOCSeg model is firstly cloned from [KittiSeg model](https://github.com/MarvinTeichmann/KittiSeg.git)

+Based on KittiSeg model, we make some modifications for multi-class segmentation.

 KittiSeg model which is achieved [first place](http://www.cvlibs.net/datasets/kitti/eval_road_detail.php?result=ca96b8137feb7a636f3d774c408b1243d8a6e0df) on the Kitti Road Detection Benchmark at submission time.
 Check out their [paper](https://arxiv.org/abs/1612.07695) for a detailed model description.